New York police probe swastikas amid reports of hate crimes

-NEW YORK (Reuters) - Police in New York were investigating two cases on Monday involving swastikas drawn or painted in public spaces, as civil rights activists said there had been a surge in hate crimes following last week's U.S presidential election.
+NEW YORK, Nov 14 (Reuters) - Police in New York on Monday were investigating two cases involving swastikas drawn or painted in public spaces, as civil rights activists said there had been a surge in hate crimes following last week's U.S presidential election.

 Surveillance video was released of a suspect wearing a gray sweater and backpack, who is believed to have spray-painted a large swastika in front of a 78-year-old man's home in Brooklyn on Saturday, police said.
 The man's residence is in the borough's Crown Heights section, a predominantly Jewish area.

-Also on Saturday, swastikas were drawn on four dormitory doors at the New School, a progressive private university in Manhattan that includes the Parsons School of Design.

-School president David Van Zandt said police were investigating, and that the graffiti was "intended to threaten and express hatred toward some of our students because of their identity."

-Civil rights groups say racial and religious minorities nationwide have been targeted since Republican Donald Trump won the U.S. presidential election on Nov.
-8.
+Civil rights groups say racial and religious minorities nationwide have been targeted following Donald Trump's triumph in the U.S. presidential election.

-His divisive campaign rhetoric has emboldened some of his supporters to spread racist messages, civil rights leaders say.
+Civil rights leaders have said his divisive campaign rhetoric emboldened a few supporters to spread racist messages.

 Since the vote, Trump himself has called for peace and unity, and has denounced the white supremacist groups that supported him.